flipacholas/Architecture-of-consoles/articles/game-boy-advance.Rmd.md

 The EXT connector provides four programmable pins, which the console manages through these modes of operation [@games-comms]:

 - **Normal Mode**, using the SPI protocol.
-It's primarly designed to exchange data between a GBA and an accessory.
+It's primarily designed to exchange data between a GBA and an accessory.
 The interface can send and receive packets of 8 or 32 bits, and operates at either 256 KHz or 2 MHz, achieving transfers of 32 KB/s or 250 KB/s, respectively.
 This is quite fast, however, due to reliability issues, the faster speed is only intended for accessories directly connected to the socket (without a cable).
   - Even though the speed is high, it's up to the ARM CPU (running at 16.78 MHz) to digest the transferred data in time, which may be a challenge given that it's busy with many other tasks.
 - **Multi-player Mode**, using UART.
 In exchange for speed, it enables to communicate with up to four daisy-chained GBAs.
 Essentially, the four GBAs take turns broadcasting a 16-bit packet over the same data line.
 To make this work, each GBA signals the next one to transfer its packet, which is possible thanks to the wiring of the new Link cable.
 At the end of the transfer, all GBAs contain the packets each has sent, stored in four different 16-bit registers.